Top Selenium Reporting Tools

 JUnit is a popular framework that offers in-built reporting for the Selenium Tests.
 The JUnitHTMLReporter within the JUnit Reporting tool provides detailed reports about the test results.

 Note: You can generate JUnit Reports only when you run Selenium Tests with JUnit

 Below is an example of an HTML report.
-It provides a summary of the test results and a detailed report for each package.
-A package is similar to a package in Java which is a group of similar types of classes and sub-packages.
-It displays the number of passed/failed tests, the time duration of each test, and the host where each test was run, as seen below.
+It summarizes the test results and a detailed report for each package.
+A package is similar to a package in Java, a group of similar types of classes and sub-packages.
+It displays the number of passed/failed tests, the duration of each test, and the host where each test was run, as seen below.